-Non-Mainframe systems must be provided with
+Non-Mainframe systems must be provided with:

-- 1. Auditing/logging of such security-relevant information as log-on information, resource access, and TCP/IP addresses whenever possible - 2.
+- 1. Auditing/logging of such security-relevant information as logon and resource access - 2.
 Security modifications and system administrator events - 3.
 Ability to audit /log specific users and resources on demand - 4.
 Ability to send specific security sensitive events directly to a specified administrator's workstation, terminal, or e-mail, preferably with an audible alarm